CSTCloudOps/CMoS/README.md

 ```

 ### Scripts
-You can run the example script for each dataset to validate the environment.
+You can use the following script to obtain the prediction results (Recommended).
 For example, for electricity dataset, you can run the following script:
 ```
 ./scripts/electricity.sh
 ```

-To get the best result, run the grid search script for each dataset (e.g. electricity):
+For **ultra** prediction result, run the grid search script for each dataset (e.g. electricity).
+This might take a relatively long time.
 ```
 ./scripts/electricity_search_best.sh
 ```